terlyukevichDmitry/05_JavaST_2019/task01_b/README.txt

 For calculate different moments in this application i used different mathematical formulas which found in the internet and mathematical books.

+When are you running all the tests, only the first 27 tests is starting up first, because these tests don't have priority.
+The next you should run test in signature package.